FabEdge/fabedge/docs/install.md

-## Deploying FabEdge in host cluster
+## Deploying FabEdge in the host cluster

-1. The current cluster configuration information is obtained for future use.
+1. Get the cluster information for future use

    ```shell
    $ curl -s http://116.62.127.76/get_cluster_info.sh | bash -